anandkumar/jquery-smooth-scroll/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed compatibility issue with OptimizePress Plugin.
+  (There was a prablem with Live Editor)

 = 1.3.0 =

-* New Feature
 * Now you may easily customize speed and easing effect

-* Bugfix
 * Fixed compatibility issue with other plugins.

 = 1.2.4 =